 There will be presentations from:

-• Kevin Yau – GUARD-1: This study tests semaglutide in people on dialysis to see how safe and easy it is to use.
+• Kevin Yau – GUARD-1: Semaglutide in Dialysis Trial Insights: This study tests semaglutide in people on dialysis to see how safe and easy it is to use.
 Researchers will also look at Ontario health data to check for possible side effects of semaglutide and finerenone, such as low blood sugar, gallbladder issues, vision changes, or high potassium.

-• Drs.
-Christine A. White/ Rachel Holden – DLITE: Multicenter RCT to determine whether twice-weekly HD compared to thrice-weekly HD, maintains Days Alive and Out of the Hospital (DAOH), which is an important patient-centered goal and outcome that approximates time spent at home.
+• Christine A. White/ Rachel Holden – DLITE: Hemodialysis Frequency and Living Well: Multicenter RCT to determine whether twice-weekly Hemodialysis (HD) compared to thrice-weekly HD, maintains Days Alive and Out of the Hospital (DAOH), which is an important patient-centered goal and outcome that approximates time spent at home.

-Please note the CNTN Research Symposium is open to all, with limited in-person capacity.
-Register early.
-Virtual attendance is available.
+Please note the CNTN Research Symposium is open to all, with virtual attendance available.

 Questions?
 Contact CNTN Research Coordinator Omo Enilama at omo.enilama@phc.ca.